-- The quality of the senior leadership is weak and has had little impact on the life of the school in the recent past. - Leaders lack professional competence, there is complacency about standards and quality, and commitment to improvement is lacking. - The vision is not explicit and/or it is not known or shared amongst all stakeholders; consequently, the direction is unclear. - No leadership responsibilities exist beyond the senior leadership team. - A significant turnover of teachers has a negative impact on students' outcomes. - Leaders do not embrace the process of external evaluation or manage it efficiently.
+- Leaders, and in particular the principal, lack professional competence; there is complacency about standards and quality, and commitment to improvement is lacking. - The vision is not explicit and/or it is not known or shared amongst all stakeholders; consequently, the direction is unclear. - No leadership responsibilities exist beyond the senior leadership team. - A significant turnover of teachers has a negative impact on students' outcomes. - Leaders do not embrace the process of external evaluation or manage it efficiently. - Leaders have had little impact on the performance of the school in the recent past.